learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

     * That this number is out of 100 people
     * That this statistic is accurate

 Building simulations is always a trade-off, since the real world is very, very complex.
-As we build our simulation, try to think about ways in which we could make our model more realistic by writing it in such a way that it eliminates one of the assumptions above (e.g. generating a float value for vaccine efficacy on a person-by-person level to eliminate our first assumption).
+As you build the simulation, try to think about ways in which you could make our model more realistic by writing it in such a way that it eliminates one of the assumptions above (e.g. generating a float value for vaccine efficacy on a person-by-person level to eliminate our first assumption).

 ### Building our `Person` class

-We'll start by building out our `Person` class, which will represent the individuals in our population.
+Start by building out our `Person` class, which will represent the individuals in the population.

-Our `Person` class should have the following attributes:
+The `Person` class should have the following attributes:

 * `is_alive = True`
 * `is_vaccinated`, a boolean value which will be determined by generating a random value between 0 and 1.
-We will then compare this to `(1 - pct_vaccinated)`, a variable that should be passed in at instantiation time.
+Then compare this to `(1 - pct_vaccinated)`, a variable that should be passed in at instantiation time.
 If the random number is greater, then this attribute should be `True`-- otherwise, `False`
 * `is_infected = False`
 * `has_been_infected = False`
 * `newly_infected = False`